finos/rune-dsl/documentation/documentation.rst

 The syntax of a function specification starts with the keyword ``func`` followed by the function name.
 A colon ``:`` punctuation introduces the rest of the definition.

-The Rosetta DSL convention for a function name is to use a PascalCase (upper CamelCase) word.
+The Rosetta DSL convention for a function name is to use a PascalCase (upper `CamelCase`_) word.
+The function name needs to be unique across all types of functions in a model and validation logic is in place to enforce this.

 The rest of the function specification supports the following components: